-In our last survey of December, 17% of all respondents expected to travel less by train in the post-Covid era, compared to pre-Covid, and 6% expects to travel more.
-Just over 75% expects to travel as often as before.
+In our last survey of April 2021, 20% of all respondents expected to travel less by train in the post-Covid era, compared to pre-Covid, and 6% expects to travel more.
+Slightly less than 75% expects to travel as often as before.
 The most important reasons to travel less (dark blue) and more (purple) are indicated in Figure 10.
 The main reasons for travelling again is to make trips and to visit others when this is allowed again.
 There are also circumstances not directly related to Covid, such as a moving or a different job, which on one hand can lead to less, but on the other can lead to more train journeys.